Bolesław III Wrymouth: Church foundations

-The same source mentioned that the golden cross donated to the monastery was made by master Leopard, who worked for the Polish ruler during 1129–37.
+The same source mentioned that the golden cross donated to the monastery was made by master Leopard, who worked for the Polish ruler during 1129–1137.

-The Reliquary of 1113 is an example of the artistic development during Bolesław's rule; was made during the penitential journey to the tomb of Saint Adalbert in Gniezno Cathedral after the blinding of Zbigniew, according to the reports the Gallus Anonymous:
+The Reliquary of 1113 is an example of the artistic development during Bolesław's rule; it was made during the penitential journey to the tomb of Saint Adalbert in Gniezno Cathedral after the blinding of Zbigniew, according to the reports of Gallus Anonymus:

 The evidence of the great work of goldsmiths, Bolesław had made on a relic of the Saint, as a testimony to his devotion and penance.
-Half coffin contains in itself 80 grzywna, the purest gold, not counting the pearls and precious stones that probably matched the value of the gold.
+Half a coffin contains 80 grzywna, the purest gold, not counting the pearls and precious stones that probably matched the value of the gold.

 The reliquary contained the head of Saint Adalbert.
 At the end of the 15th century, it was melted in order to make a new one.
 According to the notes of 1494, it had the form of an octagonal shrine.
 The side walls have the shape of squares and were separated by small columns, which were based on the figures of saints or prophets.
 The monument was decorated with 8 pearls and 40 sapphires.

 Polish historiography during Bolesław's reign

 Stone in honor of Gallus Anonymous in Wrocław.

 During his rule, Bolesław wanted the history of the Piast dynasty to be chronicled.
 This task was assigned to an unnamed Benedictine monk (Historians have coined the name Gallus Anonymous for the chronicler).
 Research has suggested multiple hypotheses for the monk's origin, finding connections to Venetian, French, Hungarian, etc.

 The Gesta Chronica Polonorum, written in Latin, was made between 1112 and 1116.
 The history of the State (Latin: gesta ducum) was made describing the fate of the rulers.
 The Chronicle covers the history from legendary times until 1114.
 Composed of three parts, this unfinished literary work justified the right of the Piasts to rule over Poland.
-The Chronicle also explain many controversial events that were placed under the responsibility of the rulers, and give a full explanation about their policy.
+The Chronicle also explains many controversial events that were placed under the responsibility of the rulers and gives a full explanation about their policy.